QCaudron/repeater_roundabout/assets/templates/index.md

 Can I use Echolink or Allstar ?
 : You sure can !
 The rules are the same, and nothing changes in the way you log your contacts.
 If a repeater has Echolink or Allstar, you can use it to make your contact.

+Will each repeater have a club member monitoring ?
+: No -- these contacts are as organic as possible.
+Get on a repeater, ask to chat to someone, and see what happens.
+If you're lucky, you'll find someone who's also participating in the Repeater Roundabout, and you can share your progress.
+If they aren't, you can still chat about anything and everything, and the contact still counts.

+Can I send logs in ADIF format ?
+: No, sorry.
+The [spreadsheet](https://docs.google.com/spreadsheets/d/1Frz6BoFUzWNTmiYED5OW_NTWhY-cSMRZQnhvdga4ORE/edit?usp=sharing) is the only way to log your contacts.